 Many cryptocurrencies, a famous example being Bitcoin, use blockchain systems to validate transactions.
-Mining cryptocurrency is the method of adding transactions to the blockchain, which is a record of all previous cryptocurrency transactions.
+Mining cryptocurrency adds transactions to the blockchain, which records all previous transactions.

-Adding more blocks to the chain requires a proof of work from a miner.
+Adding more blocks to the chain requires proof of work from a miner.
 It is a complex algorithm that needs to be difficult for a CPU to decipher.
-When the algorithm is solved, the miner is rewarded with coins in their wallet.
+The miner is rewarded with coins in their wallet when the algorithm is solved.

-Hackers took cloud cryptomining a step further by using CoinHive’s code to write their own scripts.
+Hackers took cloud crypto mining further by using CoinHive’s code to write their scripts.
 These scripts maliciously drew CPU power from website visitors and other computer users.

 They now use a variety of malicious software to hijack the processing power of personal or business networks.
 These hackers use the processing power of unaware users to add coins to their wallets.

 Hackers use websites, files, and the cloud to gain access to and drain a system’s resources.
-They only need a user to opt-in to installing or running a script, which runs undetected on a user’s computer.
+They only need a user to opt-in to install or run a script, which runs undetected on a user’s computer.

-How it works is, hackers devise convincing looking emails with infected links containing these scripts.
+How it works is hackers devise emails that look convincing with infected links containing these scripts.
 It could be a long-lost relative seeking to make a connection or a dream business opportunity.
 They then send them to employees at a company who open them up.

 Hackers only need the user to click on a link or an attachment in the email.
 As soon as they do, the script runs and siphons CPU resources.